Vishaal-Kareti/8-Queens/README.md

-# Run compile and run QueensNoRec in the same folder as Boards
+# Compile and run QueensNoRec in the same folder as Boards

 ## Queens
 First version made; failed due to StackOverflowError because of deep recursion